opencv/opencv/doc/tutorials/imgproc/imgtrans/laplace_operator/laplace_operator.rst

 In this tutorial you will learn how to:

+.. container:: enumeratevisibleitemswithsquare

-a.
-Use the OpenCV function :laplacian:`Laplacian <>` to implement a discrete analog of the *Laplacian operator*.
+   * Use the OpenCV function :laplacian:`Laplacian <>` to implement a discrete analog of the *Laplacian operator*.

 Theory